Engage with Students | Faculty and Staff

 Mentor a Student Worker

 Division of Student Affairs staff play an important role as supervisors and mentors of student workers.
-The division employees more student workers than any other part of campus, providing students with opportunities to gain experience in a variety of work environments and build transferable skills.
+The division employees more student workers than any other part of the university, providing students with opportunities to gain careerexperience in a variety of work environments and build transferable skills.

 Become a CEL Site Leader